 He was convicted in 2007 on assault with a deadly weapon charge and first-degree burglary.
 Records show McLellan was sentenced to prison for at least 10 years, up to 12 years and 9 months.

 The Robeson County district attorney said McLellan will be transferred to Raleigh from the county jail in Lumberton “for safe keeping.”

 Britt said McLellan will be held without bail on the charges of rape and murder in the Aguilar case.
 A judge set a $5 million bond on the 2016 rape and burglary charges.

 When prosecutors gave an update on the Aguilar case Monday, they revealed new details about how the case unfolded and defended the decision to not tell the public when the suspect was in custody.

-He said McClellan’s DNA was already in a registration system that requires anyone convicted of a felony to give a sample.
-The FBI was able to use evidence from the vehicle to connect McClellan to the crime, officials said.
+He said McLellan’s DNA was already in a registration system that requires anyone convicted of a felony to give a sample.
+The FBI was able to use evidence from the vehicle to connect McLellan to the crime, officials said.

 Talk had simmered around Lumberton that the police had a suspect in custody, and law enforcement criticized people for sharing what they called “rumors.”
-But police did have McClellan in jail on unrelated charges and defended their decision not to name McClellan in the case until recent days.
+But police did have McLellan in jail on unrelated charges and defended their decision not to name McLellan in the case until recent days.

-Prosecutors charged McClellan and publicly named him on Saturday, the same day as the funeral for Aguilar.
+Prosecutors charged McLellan and publicly named him on Saturday, the same day as the funeral for Aguilar.